We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Don’t accept this alert as the end of your journey; instead, continue searching for the flanking studs 16 to 24 inches away from the initial mark following steps 3 through 6.

 Even though your tool indicated that it located a stud right where you need it, a stud finder can signal false positives when there is metal piping or flashing or brackets within the wall.
-Make sure your alert wasn’t a false positive by also locating the studs on either side of the one on which you plan to mount your mirror, television, shelf bracket, or other heavy items.
+Make sure your alert wasn’t a false positive by also locating the studs on either side of the one on which you plan to mount the mirror, television, shelf bracket, or other heavy items.

 Mark their locations upon finding them, and then measure.
 If, in fact, they are 16 or 24 inches apart, then you’ve found your center stud.
 Now you’re ready to hammer or drill as needed.
 Proceed carefully and precisely, and you’ll have no regrets.